SamGree/East_Flavors/README.md

  -  Duplicate ID Errors:
     - Issue: I received multiple errors for duplicate id attributes in HTML elements (e.g., menu-image, text, title, etc.).
     - Cause: IDs in HTML must be unique within a page.
 Having duplicate IDs can cause conflicts, especially with JavaScript and styling.
-    - Fix: Updated elements to use unique IDs or used class attributes instead of id where applicable.
+    - Fix: Updated elements to use unique IDs or used class attributes instead of id.
  - Image Accessibility Issues:
     - Issue: Some images were missing alt attributes, leading to warnings about accessibility.
-    - Fix: Added descriptive alt attributes to all images to ensure better accessibility and SEO.
+    - Fix: Added descriptive alt attributes to all images to ensure better accessibility.
- - Time Validation for Booking:
-    - Issue: When users tried to book a table before the restaurant's opening hours (e.g., 9:00 AM), they received a validation error.
-    - Cause: The restaurant operates between 11:00 AM and 11:00 PM, and the booking form wasn't validating the time range correctly.
-    - Fix: Implemented proper time validation to ensure users can only select a time within operating hours.
  - CSS Validator Errors:
     - Issue: CSS validation produced errors due to incorrect usage of certain properties, like justify-content: baseline.
     - Fix: Updated CSS to use the correct properties (e.g., justify-content: center).
  - Test Failures Due to Incorrect String Representation:
-    - Issue: One of my tests failed because the __str__ method in my Menu model was returning the wrong string ("Menu object (1)" instead of "Spaghetti").
+    - Issue: One of my tests failed because the __ str__ method in my Menu model was returning the wrong string ("Menu object (1)" instead of "Spaghetti").
-    - Cause: The __str__ method was incorrectly defined outside the class.
+    - Cause: The __ str__ method was incorrectly defined outside the class.
-    - Fix: Moved the __str__ method inside the Menu class so it correctly returns the name of the menu item.
+    - Fix: Moved the __ str__ method inside the Menu class so it correctly returns the name of the menu item.
  - User Could Book a Table in the Past:
     - Issue: Initially, users were able to book tables for times in the past, which was not allowed and created incorrect data in the booking system.
     - Fix: A solution was implemented to prevent users from booking tables in the past by handling timezones and validating booking times: